unbit/uwsgi-bonjour/README.md

 http-socket = :8080
 ```

-you can now directly connect to http://darthvaderisbetterthanyoda.local:8080/
+You can now directly connect to http://darthvaderisbetterthanyoda.local:8080/

-The `bojour-register` option can take the following parameters:
+The `bonjour-register` option can take the following parameters:

-`name` (required) the name you want to register
+- `name` (required) the name you want to register

-`cname` create a CNAME record mapping to the specified hostname
+- `cname` create a CNAME record mapping to the specified hostname

-`a` (alias `ip`) create an A record mapping to the specified IPv4 address
+- `a` (alias `ip`) create an A record mapping to the specified IPv4 address

-`unique` if set register the record as a unique bonjour entry (default is shared)
+- `unique` if set register the record as a unique bonjour entry (default is shared)

 CNAME shortcut
 ==============

 If you specify only a hostname as the `bonjour-register` argument, it will be registered as a CNAME for the local hostname.
 If your hostname is called `deathstar.local` the following config:

 ```ini
 [uwsgi]